Guidance

 If your firm has decided what you would and would not do in various circumstances, you should consider adding this to your terms of business, allowing you to point to these should you need to cease acting for a client in relation to their sanctions risk or because they are a designated person.

-Reporting
+Reporting requirements

 The sanctions and AML regimes include different and separate reporting requirements.
-Just because you have made a suspicious activity report (SAR) to the National Crime Agency (NCA), does not absolve you of the duty to report a sanctions breach (or designated person or frozen asset) to OFSI and vice versa.
+Just because you have made a suspicious activity report (SAR) to the National Crime Agency (NCA), does not absolve you of the duty to report a sanctions breach (or designated person or frozen asset) to OFSI/OTSI and vice versa.

 Licences also often come with reporting requirements, which may set out necessary timelines for reporting.
 These must be fulfilled in their entirety.
+Complying with license conditions are also applicable for trade sanctions and are issued and monitored by the Export Control Joint Unit, under the Department for Business and Trade.

 These tools can be helpful, but there are some principles to follow to make sure they are providing the protection they purport to.
 Questions you should seek to ask of any prospective service provider include:

-• Where the tool facilitates a partial or 'fuzzy' match capability you should seek to understand the confidence level the tool uses when seeking a match and if adjustable, you should consider what the right level is for your clients based on your identified sanctions risk.
+- Where the tool facilitates a partial or 'fuzzy' match capability you should seek to understand the confidence level the tool uses when seeking a match and if adjustable, you should consider what the right level is for your clients based on your identified sanctions risk.

-In order to explore the above questions, you should consider testing any new systems before implementation and on a relatively regular basis, for example running known or newly added designated persons through the system.
+In order to explore the above questions, you should consider testing any new systems before implementation and on a relatively regular basis, for example running known and newly added designated persons through the system.

 This kind of technology may struggle to correctly identify subsidiary entities of non-natural persons that are designated persons or to establish control that is not based on share ownership or role appointments.
 This is why this kind of technology works best when accompanied by detailed due diligence done by the firm itself.